jomority/my-arch-install/content/base-install.md

 mount /dev/nvme0n1p1 /mnt/root/efi/  # or /dev/sda1
 ```

-If you have a swap partition do:
+If you have a swap partition do (replace partition number accordingly):

 ```bash
 swapon /dev/nvme0n1p3  # or /dev/sda3